-9. The SMF configures the UPF according to the PCC rules.
+9. The SMF selects a UPF and configures the UPF according to the PCC rules.
 The SMF sends over N4 a Forward Action Rule request including in the request traffic filters and the traffic steering policy identifier.
+The SMF includes the metadata if provided by the PCF in step 8.

+NOTE: SMF selects a UPF based on DNAI if provided by the AF in step 2.